top of page

 🚔 1.
 You Could Be Arrested

-Being arrested also means:
+Being arrested means:

-• The police can take your fingerprints, DNA, and photograph,
+• The police can take your fingerprints, DNA, and photograph.

 ⚖️ 2.
 Your Legal Position Could Weaken